 Professor of French

-Native of Belgium, Yves-Antoine Clemmen grew up in the French speaking region of Charleroi.
+A native of Belgium, Yves-Antoine Clemmen grew up in the French-speaking region of Charleroi.
 He learned Dutch, Latin and English in high school (Athenée royale de Marcinelle) where he was also a math major.
-He went to college in Namur and in Liège, and completed a Master's degree in Germanic Philology with a thesis on Anglo-Saxon poetry before studying in the United States, first at Washington University in Saint Louis, Mo., and then at the University of Illinois where he completed a Ph.D. in Comparative Literature.
+He went to college in Namur and in Liège, and completed a Master's degree in Germanic Philology with a thesis on Anglo-Saxon poetry before studying in the U.S., first at Washington University in Saint Louis, Mo., and then at the University of Illinois where he completed a Ph.D. in comparative literature.
 He has been a faculty member at Stetson University since 1992.
 He also teaches yoga at the Yoga Shed in DeLand.

 - Ph.D., Comparative Literature, University of Illinois

 - Agrégation de l'enseignement secondaire supérieur, Université de l'État à Liège

 - Licences de Philologie Germanique, Université de l'État à Liège

 - Reading Photography